-Times change; now we have to put a date for other to RSVP by, send three e-mails, and leave two voice messages, hoping to get a reply.
-It’s a shame that we have to track down others to see if they’re going to accept our kindness.
+Times change; now we have to put a date for others to RSVP by, send three e-mails, and leave two voice messages, hoping to get a reply.
+It’s a shame that we have to track down others to see whether they’re going to accept our kindness.
 No one likes having to do it, so don’t be one of the “nonresponders.”

 First responders are always heroes.
 Respond to an invitation the day you receive it.
 Responding quickly shows you were glad to be included.
 Waiting sends the message, “Your event isn’t at the top of my list.
 I’ll get to you when I get to you.”

 2. Dress the part.
 Every hostess sets a stage.
 It’s in the formalness or casualness of her invitation, the menu and music she chooses, and the guests she brings together.
-It’s the party -oer’s job to come in “costume.”
+It’s the party-goer’s job to come in “costume.”
 If your hostess is planning a formal affair, rise to the occasion and dress the part.
-If she’s hosting a causal get-together, don’t overdress and make her feel like a frump at her own party.
+If she’s hosting a casual get-together, don’t overdress and make her feel like a frump at her own party.